 (Written by Meneldur)

-What do you think?
-How did you like the LEGO Lord of the Rings and LEGO The Hobbit creations featured above?
-Do you have a favorite?
-Is there any other Lord of the Rings inspired LEGO creation that you really like?
+So what do you think?
+How do you like the LEGO Lord of the Rings creations featured here?
+Any thoughts on which one you think LEGO might release in the future?
 Feel free to share your thoughts and discuss in the comment section below!
-Also, just thought to mention that I’m a TFOL (Teen-Fan-of-LEGO) and this is my first post here at theBrickblogger.
-I hope that in the future I will be writing more – after all the world of LEGO is so vast and diverse it would take many years to feature everything that can be done with LEGO bricks!
+Also, just thought to mention that I’m a TFOL (Teen-Fan-of-LEGO) and this is my second post here at theBrickblogger.
 Your feedback and suggestions for future posts are welcome! 😉

 For more LEGO Lord of the Rings news, reviews and discussions, check out the LEGO Lord of the Rings section, or select from recent posts below: